cncf/wg-serverless/whitepapers/serverless-overview/README.md

 * **Encourage more serverless technology vendors and open source developers to join the CNCF** to share ideas and build upon each other’s innovation.
 For example, keep the open source projects listed in the [Serverless Landscape](https://docs.google.com/spreadsheets/d/10rSQ8rMhYDgf_ib3n6kfzwEuoE88qr0amUPRxKbwVCk/edit#gid=0) document updated and the matrix of capabilities maintained.

 * **Foster an open ecosystem by establishing interoperable APIs, ensuring interoperable implementations with vendor commitments and open source tools**.
 New interoperability and portability efforts similar to [CSI](https://github.com/cncf/wg-storage) and [CNI](https://github.com/cncf/wg-networking) with the help of both platform providers and third-party developer library creators.
-Some of these may merit their own CNCF working group, or may continue as an initiative of the Serverless WG.
+Some of these may merit their own CNCF working group or may continue as an initiative of the Serverless WG.
 For example:

     * **Events:** define a common event format and API along with metadata.
-Some initial proposals can be found in the [Serverless WG github repo](https://github.com/cncf/wg-serverless/tree/master/proposals).
+Some initial proposals can be found in the [Serverless WG GitHub repo](https://github.com/cncf/wg-serverless/tree/master/proposals).

     * **Deployment**: leveraging the existing CNCF members that are also serverless providers, start a new working group to explore possible small steps that can be taken to harmonize on a common set of function definitions, metadata.
 For example: